New Model Support — Agent Reference

 FA4 tuple fix |

-| Model-specific patches | loaders/patch_manager.py _apply_model_specific_patches() |
+| Legacy model-specific patches | loaders/patch_manager.py _apply_model_specific_patches() |

 Llama4, Kimi, NemotronH |